Emailwarenfabrik: Oskar Schindler’s Factory in Krakow

-In the period between the two World Wars, this site on the outskirts of Krakow was a production home to the ‘’Krakow factory for the production of wire, mesh and metal products by Władysław Kukharski’’.
+In the period between the two World Wars, this site on the outskirts of Krakow was a production home to the ‘’Krakow factory for the production of wire, mesh, and metal products by Władysław Kukharski’’.
 In 1936, three wealthy Krakow Jews rented several production workshops from the plant and bought a piece of land out of the crop, which would later become the famous Lipowa 4.
-Already in the same year, the new owners built stamping room for metal processing, pickling premise to remove dirt and enameling one for enameling.
+Already in the same year, the new owners built a stamping room for metal processing, a pickling premise to remove dirt, and an enameling one for enameling.
 The new enterprise was named ‘’LLC RECORD First Malopolska factory of enamelware and metal products’’.

 All expositions of the “Krakow.
-The occupation period of 1939-1945″ exhibition occupy three floors of the main building on Lipowa Street 4 and are divided into several parts.
-Out of the gate, the visitor is greeted by a small piece of the exhibit – a real spindle press for metal pressing (made back in 1908), as well as the workshop carts transferred to the museum by the Emaliya factory, origin from the Polish city of Olkusz.
+The occupation period of 1939-1945″ exhibition occupies three floors of the main building on Lipowa Street 4 and is divided into several parts.
+Out of the gate, the visitor is greeted by a small piece of the exhibit – a real spindle press for metal pressing (made back in 1908), as well as the workshop carts transferred to the museum by the Emaliya factory, originating from the Polish city of the Olkusz.
 Unfortunately, the original press machines of the Oskar Schindler Factory have not survived to this day.

 There used to be a small room to the right of the entrance, which was once used by cleaners to spend time and keep the inventory.
 Today it is a part of the museum exposition, representing more than 200 photographs of the “Schindler’s Jews” survived.
-They are a copy of the same photos can be seen outside.
+There is a copy of the same photos that can be seen outside.

 There is another room between the cafe and the main entrance to the museum exposition – the Hall for temporary exhibitions.
 As the name implies, thematic expositions connected with the history of Krakow and coordinated by the Krakow Historical Museum are exhibited here.
 At the actual exhibition in May 2018, the greatest impression was made by the installation of shadows – figures of people illuminated from the side and rotating in a circle, casting dark shadows.